US: Civilian toll in Syria raid may be higher than thought

 7 of7 In this image provided by the Department of Defense, Secretary of Defense Lloyd Austin and Chairman of the Joint Chiefs of Staff Gen. Mark Milley, second from right, observe the U.S. raid in Syria against Islamic State group leader Abu Ibrahim al-Hashimi al-Qurayshi, from the National Military Command Center in the Pentagon in Washington, on Wednesday, Feb.
 2, 2022.
 (Lisa Ferdinando/Department of Defense via AP) Lisa Ferdinando/AP Show More Show Less

-WASHINGTON (AP) — U.S. military officials said Thursday there could have been more civilian casualties than initially thought in the special operations forces raid that killed the top Islamic State leader in Syria last week, but believe any deaths were not at the hands of American forces.
+WASHINGTON (AP) — U.S. military officials say there could have been more civilian casualties than initially thought in the raid that killed the top Islamic State leader in Syria last week, but they believe any such deaths were caused by the militant's suicide bomb and were not at the hands of American forces.

-Laying out a chronology of the raid, officials also said that they cannot be certain that Abu Ibrahim al-Hashimi al-Qurayshi detonated the bomb that killed him and his family at his home in sleepy village of Atmeh near the Turkish border.
+Laying out a chronology of the raid by special operations forces, officials also said Thursday they cannot be certain that Abu Ibrahim al-Hashimi al-Qurayshi detonated the bomb that killed him and his family at his home in the sleepy village of Atmeh near the Turkish border.

 Written By